 In order to be eligible for appropriate accommodations, students must identify themselves to Labouré College and provide documentation of a disability.
 A student may register with a disability on a voluntary, confidential basis at any time.
 However, the College is not responsible for providing any accommodations for students who have not registered with a disability and requested a specific accommodation.
-The student is advised to initiate the accommodation process with the Coordinator of Labouré Access and Accommodations and the Labouré Access and Support Services Office.
-This Office then determines whether the student is eligible for services and, if so, coordinates appropriate accommodations and services based on the documentation provided and in consultation with the student and other professionals, as appropriate.
+Students are advised to initiate the accommodation process by reaching out via e-mail to Access@laboure.edu or the Student Success Center.
+The SSC can help determine whether the student is eligible for services and, if so, coordinates appropriate accommodations and services based on the documentation provided and in consultation with the student and other professionals, as appropriate.
 It is the responsibility of students who seek disability-related accommodations and services to provide written documentation of their disabilities, as discussed below.

-Self-Advocacy
+Self-advocacy

-Self-Advocacy is an important part of the process to ensure that students are receiving the help and accommodations that students require to be a successful student here at Labouré College.
-Self-Advocacy refers to "an individual's ability to effectively communicate, convey, negotiate or assert his or her own interests, desires, needs, and rights.
+Self-advocacy is an important part of the process to ensure that students are receiving the help and accommodations that students require to be a successful student here at Labouré College.
+Self-advocacy refers to "an individual's ability to effectively communicate, convey, negotiate or assert his or her own interests, desires, needs, and rights.
 It involves making informed decisions and taking responsibility for those decisions."
 (VanReusen et al., 1994)

-Important tips for Self-Advocacy are:
+Important tips for Self-advocacy are:

-- o To learn about your learning needs, strengths, and weaknesses - O To know which accommodations you need, as well as why you need them and how they help you - o To know how to effectively communicate your needs and preferences to your professors and the Coordinator of Labouré Access and Accommodations. - o To be willing to ask questions when something is unclear or you need clarification
+- o To learn about your learning needs, strengths, and weaknesses - To know which accommodations you need, as well as why you need them and how they help you - o To know how to effectively communicate your needs and preferences to your professors and Access and Accommodations office. - o To be willing to ask questions when something is unclear, or you need clarification

 You are your best advocate through this process.
-The Coordinator of Labouré Access and Accommodations and your professors are here to help you be successful, however, it is your responsibility to keep your professors and the Coordinator of Labouré Access and Accommodations informed of your needs throughout your time as a student at Labouré College.
+This office and your professors are here to help you be successful, however, it is your responsibility to keep your professors and the Access and Accommodations office informed of your needs throughout your time as a student at Labouré College.

-Steps to Apply for Accommodations (The Coordinator of Labouré Access & Accommodations requires a minimum of two (2) weeks after receiving documentation before accommodations can be approved/implemented.)
+Steps to Apply for Accommodations (The Access and Accommodations office requires a minimum of two (2) weeks after receiving documentation before accommodations can be approved/implemented.)

-- 1. Complete the "Student Disclosure Form" (Appendix C) and return it to the Coordinator of Labouré Access and Accommodations. - 2.
-Complete the "Release of Information Form" (Appendix A) and give that, along with the "Disability Disclosure Form" (Appendix B) to your provider (doctor, therapist, etc.) and return it to the Coordinator of Labouré Access and Accommodations. - 3.
-Set up an Individualized Accommodation Plan approval meeting with the Coordinator of Labouré Access and Accommodations to discuss your learning history and determination of accommodations.
-You can schedule this appointment with the Student Success Center x3579. - 4.
-Complete appeals process if you disagree with the outcome. (see "Appeals" in the General Information section)
+- 1. Complete the Student Disclosure Form (Appendix C) and return it to the Student Success Center or via email to Access@laboure.edu. - 2.
+Complete the Release of Information Form (Appendix A) and give that, along with the Disability Disclosure Form (Appendix B) to your provider (doctor, therapist, etc.) and return it to the Student Success Center or via email to Access@laboure.edu. - 3.
+Set up an Individualized Accommodation Plan approval meeting with the Access and Accommodations Coordinator or Assistant Vice President of Student Affairs to discuss your learning history and determination of accommodations.
+You can schedule this appointment with the Student Success Center by calling (617) 322-3579. - 4.
+Complete appeals process if you disagree with the outcome (see "Appeals" in the General Information section).